Kentico/xperience-google-searchconsole/README.md

 1. Create a name, and under the __Authorized redirect URIs__ section, add the following URL: `https://<your Xperience admin>/CMSModules/Kentico.Xperience.Google.SearchConsole/Pages/OAuthCallback.aspx`.
 1. After saving, click the __Download JSON__ button.
 1. Rename the saved file to _client\_secret.json_ and move it into your CMS application's _/CMS/App_Data/CMSModules/Kentico.Xperience.Google.SearchConsole_ folder (you will need to create this folder).
-1. In the Xperience administration UI, open the new __Google search console__ application.
+1. In the Xperience administration UI, open the new __Google Search Console__ application.
 1. Click the __Authorize__ button and follow the process until you see a screen indicating that authentication was successful.

 > Note: As you will see in a message on step #6, it may take Google up to 5 minutes for your new credentials to work.
 If you can't authenticate successfully, please wait and try again.